foundationhealth/tech-assessment/README.md

 ## Context

-An airline operates flights from between airports in Europe and the USA.
+An airline operates flights between airports in Europe and the USA.
 Available routes are provided in `data.ts` and can be flown in either direction, for example:

 | Route     | Distance |
 | --------- | -------- |